nextui-org/nextui-cli/CONTRIBUTING.md

 3. Make and commit your changes following the
    [commit convention](https://github.com/nextui-org/nextui-cli/blob/main/CONTRIBUTING.md#commit-convention).
-   As you develop, you can run `pnpm build` and
+   As you develop, you can run `pnpm lint` and
-   `pnpm lint` e.g. `pnpm build & pnpm lint` to make sure everything works as expected.
+   `pnpm build` e.g. `pnpm lint && pnpm build` to make sure everything works as expected.

 4. Please note that you might have to run `git fetch origin main:master` (where origin will be your fork on GitHub).